My training was not enough to understand human experiences.

 His cancer did go into remission, but only to come back in a few months with a fatal force.
 Being with his family after he departed was painful and humbling, and really confusing.
 I thought medical science had all the answers; but this was clearly not the case.
 His journey gave me a call to action to initiate my journey, in which I wanted to first start with listening.

 Throughout the rich history of our human condition, the art of storytelling has been a central activity that has helped define our individual and collective identity.
 In fact, social scientists have gone as far as calling us Homo Narrans, the storytelling man.
-This narrative trait is particularly invoked when diagnosed with a new medical condition or living with chronic or complex medical condition.
+This narrative trait is particularly invoked when diagnosed with a new medical condition or living with a chronic or complex medical condition.
 Similarly, family members and caregivers of those affected can experience this as well.

 An illness inadvertently causes life disruption which forces those of us affected, to reevaluate the grounds on which we planned and assessed our lives.
 The story of our life must now change and accommodate this life disruption due to illness, and this can be an enormously stressful process.